Skip to content

 end

-This form makes development very comfortable for both client and server sides.
-Clients only need to subscribe to data, and UI or objects in the scene can be automatically handled through data events, largely decoupling from server logic.
-The server side can focus solely on writing the actual logic, no longer needing to worry about sending any updated data to the game client.
+In this form, writing code, whether on the client or server side, becomes very comfortable.
+The client only needs to subscribe to data, and through reactive programming, it can automatically handle UI or objects in the scene, greatly decoupling from server logic.
+The server side can focus solely on writing real logic, no longer needing to worry about data writing, updating, and pushing.

 ---